 Nanak says that with God’s name comes happiness and well-being, and with Your blessings, may there be peace and prosperity for all mankind.
 The term Sarbat translates to ‘the whole of mankind’.

 Are you a religious group?

 We are a mixture of both practising and non-practising Sikhs.
 We are not a wholly religious group but we all share common Sikh values.
 Some of us find aspects of being a Sikh intertwined with the Punjabi culture and some of us don’t.
 We understand that we can’t be all things to all people – and that’s fine.

 Where are you based?

-The meetings are open for all to attend as we believe in equality for everyone but the issues discussed are usually related to Sikh values shared by our members.
+The meetings are open for all to attend as we believe in equality for everyone but the issues discussed are usually relate to Sikh values shared by our members.
 Our events are aimed at adults.